-Assignment 4: Program evaluation plan (15%)
+Assignment 3: Program Evaluation Plan (15%)

-Due Date: January 12, 2023 @ Midnight
+Due Date: January 11, 2024 @ Midnight

 Aligned course learning outcomes: 1, 2

-Students will submit a plan to evaluate the intervention described in Assignment 3 - How did/could you or your organization evaluate the effectiveness of the intervention in your case study?
-Briefly describe the proposed evaluation purpose/question(s), research approach (e.g., quantitative/qualitative/mixed methods), methodology, rationale and methods.
+Students will submit a plan to evaluate the intervention described in Assignment 3.
+How did/could you or your organization evaluate the effectiveness of the intervention in your case study?
+Briefly describe the proposed evaluation purpose/question(s), research approach (quantitative/qualitative/mixed methods), methodology, rationale, and methods.
 Include reflection on any social justice issues that may arise.
+This assignment can be completed in the form of a short paper (1250-1750 words or 5-7 pages) to be submitted via Dropbox in D2L.